NaVorro Bowman: 2011

-In his second NFL season, Bowman became the starter at inside linebacker with the departure of Takeo Spikes to free agency.
-Starting all 16 games and playing alongside All-Pro linebacker Patrick Willis, Bowman made huge strides and finished the year with 143 tackles, two sacks, eight pass deflections, and three fumble recoveries.
-In addition, he was also the team leader in tackles, while finishing second in the NFL in solo tackles.
-With the emergence in Bowman's play, he helped a top-ranked 49ers defense set an NFL single-season record of not allowing a rushing touchdown for 14 games.
+Starting in all 16 games and playing alongside All-Pro linebacker Patrick Willis, Bowman made huge strides and finished his second professional season with 143 tackles, two sacks, eight pass deflections, and three fumble recoveries.
+Bowman also led the 49ers in tackles and his 111 solo tackles ranked second in the NFL.
+With the emergence in his play, Bowman helped a top-ranked 49ers defense set an NFL single-season record of not allowing a rushing touchdown for 14 games.
 The previous record was held by the 1920 Decatur Staleys, who did not allow a rushing touchdown in a 13-game season.

-The 49ers finished with a 13–3 record for an NFC West pennant but lost to the eventual Super Bowl champ New York Giants 17–20 in the NFC Championship Game in overtime.
-Although he was not voted to the Pro Bowl for his stellar season, he was named to the First-team All-Pro by the Associated Press.
-He was also voted No. 85 on NFL Network's Top 100 Players of 2012, which recognizes performance from the previous season.
+The 49ers finished the 2011 season atop the NFC West with a 13–3 record and earned a first-round bye in the playoffs as the #2-seed.
+In the Divisional Round against the New Orleans Saints, Bowman recorded 11 tackles as the 49ers won by a score of 36–32.
+During the NFC Championship Game against the Giants, he recorded 14 tackles and 0.5 sacks as the 49ers lost in overtime by a score of 20–17.
+Although Bowman was not voted to the Pro Bowl for his stellar season, he was named to the First-team All-Pro by the Associated Press.
+Bowman was also voted No. 85 on NFL Network's Top 100 Players of 2012, which recognizes performance from the previous season.